 - Vegan French toast pudding – This is one of my favorite holiday desserts.
 It’s made with simple ingredients and so easy.

 - Cranberry loaf – This loaf is similar to my olive oil cake, but it’s made with a chia egg.
-It’s also a great coffee cake and great for holiday season.
+It’s also a great coffee cake and great for the holiday season.

 Sharing is caring

 Don’t be shy, chime in below in the comments.
-Let me hear your opinion on this olive oil cake recipe.
+Let me hear your opinion on this vegan orange olive oil cake recipe.
 If you enjoyed this, please give it 5 stars and share it on Facebook, Pinterest, Twitter, and Instagram

 Olive Oil Cake